Oregon Plumbing License: How to Become a Certified Plumber in OR

 Yes, in Oregon, a plumbing license is required for anyone who wants to perform plumbing work.
 The state requires plumbers to be licensed in order to ensure that they have the necessary skills and knowledge to perform plumbing work safely and effectively.

-Here are the types of work that plumbers need licensing to do:
+Here are the types of work that plumbers need a license to do:

 - Install and repair pipes, fittings, medical gas systems, and fixtures of heating, water, and drainage systems.